totallynothenry/15-466-f22-game6/README.md

 ## Author: Henry Du

+## Design:

-## Design: This game is a variant of air hockey with some Uncertainty Principle flavoring.
+This game is a variant of air hockey with some an "Uncertainty Principle" spin (no pun intended).

 Players:
 1. There are two players, each controlling a mallet.